halderavik/mr_with_ai/MCP_dev.md

 ---

 ## Best Practices & Tips
+- **MANDATORY: Always use LLM for variable mapping** - never use simple heuristics or column name matching.
 - **Be explicit about required variables** and check for their presence in the mapping and data.
 - **Never run analysis without user confirmation** of the mapping.
-- **Use LLM for variable matching** to handle different question formats and naming conventions.
+- **Use comprehensive metadata** in LLM prompts for better mapping accuracy.
 - **Support segmentation** when it makes sense for your analysis.
 - **Return clear, actionable replies** for the chat agent (use LLM to polish if needed).
 - **Log debug info** for easier troubleshooting.
 - **Handle metadata gracefully** - check if fields exist before using them.
 - **For segmented analysis, return one chart/table per segment for carousel display in the frontend.**
+- **Always include error handling** for LLM responses and JSON parsing.

 ---

 ## Advanced: See a Full Example
-For a full-featured MCP with segmentation, see `backend/app/mcp/van_westendorp.py`.
+For a full-featured MCP with LLM-based variable mapping and segmentation, see:
+- `backend/app/mcp/van_westendorp.py` - Van Westendorp price sensitivity analysis
+- `backend/app/mcp/choice_based_conjoint.py` - Choice-based conjoint analysis with hierarchical Bayesian estimation

 ---